 Hōtō-¥1,000/ Motsu (tripe)-¥300/ Glass of house wine-¥300/ Bottle of wine (720ml)-¥ 2,000/ Beer-¥500/ Cola-¥200/ Oolong tea-¥200

 Lumière Winery is open daily from 9:30 to 17:30.
 English-language tours must be booked at least 4 days in advance (minimum 2 people).
 The 30-minute tours, starting at 10:30 and 15:00, are quite extensive (10:45 and 14:00/ Japanese language only).
 The price for an English tour is ¥800, but tasting will require the purchase of a vending card for ¥500 plus the cost of the wine you drink (¥500 for Japanese-language tours).
-Please email: email@example.com to book a tour, and don’t forget to enter “winery tour” in the subject line of your message.
+Please visit their website to book a tour: Lumière Tour.
+It might also be possible to book a tour by sending a message to the email address below.
 The prices for tasting vary from ¥100 to ¥300 for 20 ml.
 In addition, Zelkova, the French restaurant at Lumière, has a delicious French-Japanese menu.
 I say French-Japanese as the cuisine is definitely French, but the fresh ingredients are locally sourced.
 For example, you may find bamboo shoots or shiitake mushrooms in among other ingredients.
 Please email: firstname.lastname@example.org to make a reservation.

 Katsunuma Jyozo Winery is open daily from 9:00 to 16:00.
 A Japanese-language tour can be booked at least 2 days in advance.
 The tour is 30 minutes and is fairly informal (maximum 8 people), however, a 2-hour tour is available if you are really keen.
 The 30-minute tour price is ¥1,500, but this price covers the cost of a wine-tasting vending card and ¥1,000 worth of tasting.
 The prices for tasting vary from ¥100 to ¥300 for 30 ml.
 The 30-minute tours run from 10:00, 11:00, 13:00, 14:00 and 15:00.
 Please email: email@example.com

-MGVs Winery is open from 9:30 to 16:30, but is closed on Tuesdays (open every day during September and October).
+MGVs Winery is open from 9:30 to 16:30.
+The winery closes on Tuesdays (April to November) and both Tuesdays and Wednesdays (December to March).
 There are currently no set tours, but that will change shortly.
 However, most of the winery is visible through the massive windows in its very chic tasting area.
 The prices for tasting vary from ¥200 to ¥700 for 30 ml.